Computing, Study, & Meeting Spaces

 The Biomedical Library has public computers available to students on the first floor, as well as laptops for checkout at the circulation desk.
 All computers in the library are internet accessible.
 Wifi is available throughout the library.
 All computers include Microsoft Office as well as printing capabilities, and wireless printing is also available for laptops and mobile devices.
 There are also copiers, a scanner, and a fax machine available for use.

-Health Information Resource Center (USA Medical Center)
+Health Information Resource Center (University Hospital)

 Those using the library's computers or networks must comply with the University's computing policy detailed in the Student Handbook.